platform9/express/README.md

 Proxy URL:
 --> accepted: -

-Ansible inventory file exists - overwrite with template? y
 ```

 ## Install Prerequisite Packages
 To install prerequisite packages on the control host, run the following command (a sample session is included):

 ```
-# ./deploy -i
+# ./pf9-express -i
---> Installation Log: ./log/pf9-autodeploy.2018-05-22_11:36:13.log
+--> Installation Log: ./log/pf9-express.2018-05-22_11:36:13.log
 --> Validating package dependencies: epel-release ntp nginx gcc python-devel python2-pip bc shade docker-py ansible
 ```

 ## Configuration Inventory (CLI Only)
-Auto-Deploy uses Ansible to execute commands on the hosts to be taken under management.
+Platform9 Express uses Ansible to execute commands on the hosts to be taken under management.
 In order to configure Ansible to run remote commands on the managed hosts, the Ansible Inventory file must be configured.
-This file is located in /opt/autodeploy/inventory/hosts.
+This file is located in /opt/pf9-express/inventory/hosts.

-NOTE: A sample template is installed in the previous command ("./deploy -s").
+NOTE: A sample template is installed in the previous command ("./pf9-express -s").

 ## Sample Inventory File
 ```